erikhayry/ios-audio-info/README.md

 - **To get a song from the music library**

-Returns an object with a song object, including the image if there is one.
+Returns an array with a song object including the image if there is one

 ````
 window.plugins.iOSAudioInfo.getTrack(success,error,trackId);